The success or failure of every relationship or interaction depends on your ability to build trust, be trusted, and know who to trust.

 The static/foundational components of trustworthiness are like a balance sheet.
 They are made of a technical/professional component (competence), an emotional component (shared values), and a situational component (fairness/symmetry).
 The image below shows a further breakdown of shared values into universal, personal, and circumstantial values.

 The dynamic/transactional components are the changes to the static components that occur during every interaction.
 The positivity of each of the three static components, the time that the interaction takes, and the intimacy of that interaction all contribute to the changes in those three static components during that interaction.
 Below is an image of our mathematical model of trustworthiness

-This growing mini-book series offers one-page actionable new habits that will make you (or your team) a more trustworthy leader, team member, or salesperson.
+This growing mini-book series offers one-page actionable new habits that will make you (or your team) a more trustworthy leader, team member, salesperson, or project manager.